Conder Green railway station

 Conder Green railway station served the hamlet of Conder Green, in Thurnham, Lancashire, England, with trains to nearby Glasson Dock and Lancaster along the Glasson Dock branch line.

 History

-Conder was opened by the London and North Western Railway on the 9th July 1883.
+Conder was opened by the London and North Western Railway on 9 July 1883.
 However, the station was passed to the London, Midland and Scottish Railway during the Grouping of 1923, only to be closed seven years later on 7 July 1930.

 The site today

 The trackbed through the former station is now part of the Lancashire Coastal Way and the larger Bay cycleway.
 The station itself still stands.